Check back for future events

 - Dr. Chris Meyer, Coeur d'Alene Department of Education

 A college degree is associated with significant income gains for all workers, including American Indians and Alaska Natives, but rates of college attendance and completion among American Indians and Alaska Natives are far below the national average.
 Even those who complete college typically earn less than their non-Native peers.
 Public university research and technical assistance programs may also struggle to appropriately meet the needs of tribal communities.
-Research and community-based evidence on these gaps and on promising solutions will be highlighted.
-Participants will identify opportunities for improvement, including specific research, data, and action plans for post-conference follow-up.
+Research and community-based evidence on these gaps and on promising solutions were highlighted.
+Participants identified opportunities for improvement, including specific research, data, and action plans for post-conference follow-up.

 For inquiries, please send an e-mail to firstname.lastname@example.org